 Overall, implementing QoS on your network can benefit your organization in several ways.

 Lastly, QoS gives you more control over your network.
 If you’re not a tech-savvy person, then understanding your organization’s network and technology can give you headaches.
-QoS allows you to manage your network in a way that is easier to understand, while at the same time, gives you more options and functionality to help your network run more efficiently.
+QoS allows you to manage your network in a way that is easier to understand, while at the same time, gives you more options and functionality to help your network run more efficiently and securely.
 If you’d rather not deal with your organization’s network at all, many technology companies can handle your network and technology needs for you, so that you can stay focused on your organization’s overall needs and growth.

-A Focus on Efficiency
+A Focus on Enterprise Network Efficiency